 - submit their scholarship application and candidature application (where required) before the scholarship closing date,

 - take up the stipend on a full-time basis, unless exceptional circumstances apply with the approval of the Dean, Graduate Studies,

 Candidates may request part-time enrolment at the time of application for a stipend scholarship where they can demonstrate exceptional circumstances.
 Where part-time enrolment is granted, the stipend will be paid at a rate of 50% of the full-time stipend amount.

 Specific criteria for eligibility, including part-time enrolment, for the various scholarships offered by FedUni are presented in the HDR Scholarships Procedure.

-Additional requirements for eligibility may be applied to externally funded, faculty, RPA and specific project related stipends.
+Additional requirements for eligibility may be applied to externally funded, school, RPA and specific project related stipends.
 Additional requirements may include but are not limited to:

 - Industry experience,

 - Holding a specific undergraduate or postgraduate degree,